 Investigations into a Truck Crash

-If you are in accident with semi-truck, 18-wheeler or other commercial vehicle in or around Kansas City, the most important thing to do is get to safety and call for help.
+If you are in accident with semi-truck, 18-wheeler or other commercial vehicle in or around Kansas City, you likely have a lot of questions about what to do.
+Our Kansas City truck accident lawyer will tell you that the most important thing to do is get to safety and call for help.
 Calling 9-1-1 is important for two reasons.
 First, an ambulance and paramedics can be dispatched to assist any who are injured.
 Second, highway patrol and local police can secure the accident scene and redirect traffic while an investigation and crash report can be completed.

 The investigation and report conducted by law enforcement is the first step in understanding how the crash occurred and whether a party was negligent or at fault in causing the wreck.
 Establishing that a party or parties were liable or at fault in causing a truck accident is necessary to have a legal right to compensation for your injuries or damages.